3. Protection Universelle Maladie (PUMA)

 More specifically, exempt households are:

 Those who obtain health cover in France via an S1 certificate of exemption, who are insured for health from their home country.
-This mainly affects EEA nationals on a State retirement pension, but it also includes anyone else who holds a S1 certificate;
+This mainly affects EEA nationals on a State retirement pension, but it also includes anyone else who holds a S1 certificate, provided they have no professional activity in France;

 Economically inactive households with capital income less than a minimum threshold, which in 2017 is €9,654pa (2016 income);